j-mnr/gophergo.dev/content/basics/03-constants.md

 ---
 Lesson: 3
-Title: "Constants"
+Title: "Constant"
 Draft: false
 ---

 Constants are variables that cannot be changed.

 If you have taken any math or physics classes you've probably used a constant before.
-Pi `π` is a constant and the speed of light `c` is a constant.
+Pi 🥧 `π` is a constant and the speed of light 🔦 `c` is a constant.

 There are times in programming you want to declare something, but don't want it to change.
 For example, we might want a default format `string` for our